Skip to Main Content

 GET A FREE CASE REVIEW

-What Is Workers’ Compensation?
+What is Workers’ Compensation?

-Workers’ compensation, also referred to as workers’ comp or workman’s comp, is a special type of government-mandated insurance that helps provide various benefits to workers if they suffer injury or an illness caused by their job.
+Workers’ compensation, also referred to as workers’ comp or workman’s comp, is a special type of government-mandated insurance that helps provide various benefits to workers if they suffer injury or illness caused by their job.

 States within the U.S. handle their own workers’ comp programs; therefore, requirements and benefits vary by state.